top of page

 Prerequisite skills

-To feel comfortable in the class, you must be able to work independently in the round on fine double-pointed needles, and also circular if you choose, and you will be willing to work on your beret between classes (I will always introduce and guide you through the next steps before asking you to practice independently!).
+You must be willing to work on your beret between classes.
+(I will always introduce and guide you through the next steps before asking you to practice independently!).

 Click here to view the supply list and pattern for this class.